arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 HTTP API
 --------

-- GET /_api/aqlfunction/ was migrated to match the general structure of ArangoDB Replies.
+- `GET /_api/aqlfunction` was migrated to match the general structure of ArangoDB Replies.
 It now returns an object with a "result" attribute that contains the list of available AQL user functions: